dustinpfister/blog_posts/_posts/threejs-geometry.md

 For now I will be leaving this post up, however as of this writing the content here should only apply to situations in which one might still be using older versions of threejs where the code here will still not break.
 In late versions it will of course not work as it will result in calling undefined.
 I have been keeping an eye out for a javaScript file in the examples folder that will work for helping to get legacy code up and running fast, but for now it seems that there is no working official option for doing so.

-## What to know before hand with three geometry
+## 1 - What to know before hand with three geometry

 I assume that you know a thing or two about javaScript, also it would be a good idea to [learn the basics](/2018/04/04/threejs-getting-started/) of three.js first if you have not.
 This is an advanced post on the [three.js Geometry constructor](https://threejs.org/docs/index.html#api/core/Geometry) that is an easy, but maybe not so efficient way of creating geometry that can be used in a Mesh that can be viewed, and worked with in a scene in three.js.

 This post is also on the regular Geometry constructor, rather than BufferGeometry.

-## Geometry vs BufferGeometry
+## 2 - Geometry vs BufferGeometry

 In three.js there is [BufferGeometry](https://threejs.org/docs/index.html#api/core/BufferGeometry), and then regular [Geometry](https://threejs.org/docs/index.html#api/core/Geometry) constructors.
 The reason for this is that the regular Geometry constructor is easier to work with as the vertices, faces, and so forth are stored directly.
 However this comes at a performance loss.

 Still if you are new to making custom geometry it would make sense to start with the regular Geometry first, then progress into the more advanced BufferGeometry to know how to make your projects run faster.

-## BuferGeomeetry from Geometry
+## 3 - BuferGeomeetry from Geometry

+### 3.1 - The BufferGeomorty.fromGeomoty method

+As of r125+ it would seem that this method has been removed from the core of threejs.
+As such in late versions of threejs this is no longer an effective way of converting an old Geometry constructor instance into a buffed geometry instance.

 I will not be getting into buffered geometry and why it is faster, at least not in this post.
 I think that it is at least worth mentioning that there is a method of Buffered Geometry instance that can be used to create a Buffered Geometry from an instance of regular geometry.
 So it is possible to create something with the regular geometry constructor, and then just convert it later.